kovidgoyal/calibre/manual/edit.rst

 You can right click to edit the Table of Contents, refresh the view or expand/collapse all items.
 Access this view via :guilabel:`Views->Table of Contents`.

+Inserting special characters
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can insert characters that are difficult to type by using the :guilabel:`Edit->Insert special character` tool.
+This shows you all unicode characters, simply click in the character you want to type.
+If you hold Ctrl while clicking, the window will close itself after inserting the selected character.

+Because there are a lot of character, you can define your own "Favorites" characters, that will be shown first.
+Simply right click on a character to mark it as favorite.
+You can also right click on a character in favorites to remove it from favorites.
+Finally, you can re-arrange the order of characters in favorites by clicking the :guilabel:`Re-arrange favorties` button and then drag and dropping the characters in favorites around.

 The code inspector view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^